-For 2020, the Committee continued the performance-based annual cash incentive bonus program designed to motivate the executive officers and other members of the management team to achieve certain Company growth objectives that we believed were most likely to increase shareholder value.
 We set the ranges of bonuses payable pursuant to the cash bonus measure for each executive as a percentage of annual base salary, as set forth below.
 In order to help manage total potential compensation payouts, annual cash bonus opportunities are capped at a maximum bonus level, regardless of the extent to which performance exceeds targeted levels.

-Executive Threshold Target Maximum Chairman, Chief Executive Officer and Principal Financial Officer 50% 100% 200% Former Senior Vice President and Chief Financial Officer 50% 100% 200% Executive Vice President, General Counsel and Secretary 37.5% 75% 150% Senior Vice President, Chief Accounting Officer and Treasurer 37.5% 75% 150% Senior Vice President and Chief Investment Officer 25% 50% 100%
+Executive Threshold Target Maximum Chairman, Chief Executive Officer and Principal Financial Officer 50% 100% 200% Executive Vice President, General Counsel and Secretary 37.5% 75% 150% Senior Vice President, Chief Accounting Officer and Treasurer 37.5% 75% 150% Senior Vice President and Chief Investment Officer 37.5% 75% 150% performance of each NEO, which accounts for only 10% of the overall bonus.
+The Committee determined that the individual component was achieved at maximum level based on its assessment of the Company's overall financial and operational achievements and each NEO's considerable efforts and contributions toward these achievements.
+Key considerations included: